Dem's lawsuit accuses Trump of inciting deadly Capitol riot - WTMJ

 “In this respect, because of his conduct, he is just like any other private citizen,” he said.

-White House press secretary Jen Psaki told reporters Tuesday that Biden supports the rights of individuals “to take steps through the judicial process,” but she declined to comment further.
+Asked about the lawsuit Tuesday, White House press secretary Jen Psaki told reporters that Biden supports the rights of individuals “to take steps through the judicial process,” but she declined to comment further.

 Though the impeachment case focused squarely on accusations of incitement, the lawsuit more broadly accuses Trump of conspiring to disrupt the constitutional activities of Congress — namely, the certification of election results establishing Biden as the rightful winner — through a monthslong effort to discredit the outcome and to lean on individual states and his own vice president to overturn the contest.